steven-buytaert/snippets/bluetooth/README.md

 In the folder codec, there is a packet encoder and decoder implementation, still under construction (e.g. the count modifier is not yet implemented).
-The encoder/decoder uses tables that are generated from the types that are generated from the source.
+The encoder/decoder uses tables that are generated from the types in hci-types.h that are themselves generated from the file hci-spec2src.h that is generated from the Bluetooth specification text itself.

+So the steps taken are

+1. Generate hci-spec2src-5.4.h from Bluetooth Core Specification 5.4.
+2. Generate hci-types-5.4.h from hci-spec2src-5.4.h.
+3. Generate codec/hci-tables.c from hci-spec2src-5.4.h.

-The file hci-tables.c is generated and contains the instructions to encode and decode the packets from/to the structures that are defined in the hci-types.h header file.
+The file hci-tables.c contains the simple instructions to encode and decode the packets from/to the C structures that are defined in the hci-types-5.4.h header file.

-The encoder/decoder is only for the 5.4 Bluetooh specifications.
+The encoder/decoder (currently) is only for the 5.4 Bluetooth specification.

 There is no sample code (yet) to demonstrate the use of the encoder/decoder but the public API that is in hci-codec.h is pretty straightforward; one